emtee40/fdroid-wiki/Buildserver/Public-buildserver-instances.md

+# Get access

 There are a number of _buildserver_ instances which community members can get access to.
 You do not need to be a core contributor to get access.
+You may as @jspricke @TheLastProject @uniqx or anyone else who have access to the machines, on [Matrix](https://matrix.to/#/#fdroid-dev:f-droid.org).

+# Setup

 Once you have been granted access, you will need to copy the relevant config from below and put it into _~/.ssh/config_.

 ## fdroid-buildserver-gcc136-public